ysyk2021/the-ultimate-guide-to-team-survey-questions/src/chapter-76.md

-# How Can We Better Align Our Individual Goals With the Team's Goals?

 One of the keys to a successful team is aligning individual goals with overall team goals.
 When everyone is working towards the same objectives, it can increase motivation and collaboration, and lead to better outcomes.
 Asking the question "How can we better align our individual goals with the team's goals?" in a survey can help identify ways to improve this alignment.